0100101101011010/food/foodventures/_posts/2019-08-04-what-i-ate-jul-29-aug-04.md

 ![venetian zaeti cookies](/food/foodventures/images/zaeti-1.jpg){:width="30%"}{: .image-right}

 Would I make them again?
-No. Not even the right way.
+Noooo.
+Not even the right way.
 I think the use of cornmeal in a cookie is a fascinating idea, but in the end there are better ways to appreciate and enjoy its unique flavour.
 I don't like hard, snappy cookies, so I don't think *zaeti* are worth the effort for me.
 I am certainly gonna pick up a pack of the real deal in Venice, though!